Martyr or Murderer

-Martyr or Murderer is a 2023 Philippine family period drama film based on a fictionalized account of how Ferdinand Marcos was accused of being responsible for the assassination of Ninoy Aquino.
-Produced and distributed by Viva Films, it is the second installment film by Darryl Yap about the Marcoses after Maid in Malacañang (2022).
-Directed and written by Yap and produced by Vincent del Rosario III and Veronique del Rosario-Corpus, the film features Cesar Montano, Cristine Reyes, Diego Loyzaga, Ella Cruz and Ruffa Gutierrez reprising their roles, along with Isko Moreno, Marco Gumabao, Jerome Ponce, Cindy Miranda, Sachzna Laparan, Elizabeth Oropesa and Beverly Salviejo.
+Martyr or Murderer is a 2023 Philippine period family drama film written and directed by Darryl Yap.
+About the Marcos family's perspective on the assassination of Ninoy Aquino, it is the second installment in Yap's film series about the Marcoses after Maid in Malacañang (2022).
+Produced by Vincent del Rosario III and Veronique del Rosario-Corpus, the film features Cristine Reyes, Cesar Montano, Diego Loyzaga, Ella Cruz and Ruffa Gutierrez reprising their roles, along with Isko Moreno, Marco Gumabao, Jerome Ponce, Cindy Miranda, Sachzna Laparan, Elizabeth Oropesa and Beverly Salviejo.

-During the release of Maid in Malacañang, director Darryl Yap revealed in an interview that the film is the first in a trilogy revolving around the Marcos family.
-Martyr or Murderer is the second film in this trilogy, to be followed by an upcoming third film titled Mabuhay Aloha Mabuhay, which will revolve around the exile in Hawaii of the Marcos family after the People Power Revolution in 1986.
+During the release of Maid in Malacañang in 2022, director Darryl Yap revealed in an interview that the film is the first in a trilogy produced by Viva Films that revolved around the Marcos family.
+Martyr or Murderer is the second film in this trilogy, and was to be followed by the film Mabuhay Aloha Mabuhay, which will revolve around the exile in Hawaii of the Marcos family after the People Power Revolution in 1986.
 Before the release of the trailer, the film was originally planned to be released in February 2023 in time for the anniversary of People Power Revolution, but was pushed back to March 1.
 The film was not as successful as its predecessor, grossing around worldwide.

 Plot

-The movie begins with a voice recording of Senator Imee Marcos about what really happened to her family after her father Ferdinand Marcos was removed from his post as President of the Philippines and forced to exile in Hawaii in 1986.
+The film begins with a voice recording of Senator Imee Marcos about what really happened to her family after her father Ferdinand Marcos was removed from his post as President of the Philippines and forced to exile in Hawaii in 1986.
 Then it flashes back to 1954, when Ferdinand, then a congressman of Ilocos Norte, hosted a party for his fraternity Upsilon Sigma Phi.
 Among his fraternity brothers were Mel Mathay and The Manila Times reporter Ninoy Aquino.
 In a speech, Ferdinand proposed to Imelda Romualdez, who came from a prominent family in Leyte, whom he only knew for 11 days.
 However, Ninoy had a huge feeling towards Imelda, but Imelda rejected him.
 In 1989, Imee who was in Morocco was visited by her cousin Maricar, who told her about what really happened after they were exiled.
 Then, Imee recalled the assassination of Ninoy Aquino.

 In 1983, weeks before Ninoy was assassinated, there was a festive mood in the town of Sarrat, Ilocos Norte for the wedding of Irene Marcos to Greggy Araneta.
 Imee recalled that her mother would often talk to Ninoy in New York City.
 During their conversation, Imelda told Ninoy that he should be grateful to her and Ferdinand for allowing him to go to the United States to undergo heart bypass surgery.
 Ninoy would recall the day Imelda rejected him many years ago.

 The last time Ninoy and Ferdinand encountered was in 1968, during the golden anniversary of Upsilon Sigma Phi fraternity.
 There, Ferdinand lambasts Ninoy for his exposés regarding the Jabidah massacre.